The Best Free Home Remodel App (From a Contractor Who Uses One)

 You don’t need to overthink this.
 A free home remodel app is a low-risk way to get unstuck.

-- Download a photo-based app and shoot your worst room.
+- Download a photo-based app and shoot your worst room, corner to corner, lights on.

 - Run two opposite styles and see if it keeps your real space.